Tech & Innovation

 • Businesses can see:

 • No cookies required.
-Just opt-in QR scans and transparent data.
+Just verified creator partnerships and transparent data.

 The Future: Thriving Without Cookies